HiImRook/accessible-pos-chain/README.md

 - Under 2,000 lines of code total
 - Entire chain state lives in in-memory HashMaps.
 Future developers take note.
 - All dependencies vendored
-- Merit valued over capital: no token-weighted mechanics, period
+- Merit valued over capital: no token-weighted mechanics, no SPOs, period

 ## Consensus: TPI (Three-Party Integrity)

+TPI is an original consensus mechanism.
+It is not a variant of Proof of Stake, Proof of Work, or Delegated PoS.
+It was designed here as a counter-reaction to unnecessarily heavy blockchain consensus.

-- Exactly 3 validators are randomly selected from the eligible pool for each block slot.
+- Exactly 3 validators are randomly selected from the eligible pool for each block slot
+- Each independently computes a candidate block hash and compares for authenticity
-- The highest-merit validator among the three becomes the producer.
-The other two act as verifiers.
+- The highest-merit validator among those in agreement becomes the producer
-- The producer builds the block.
-The two verifiers independently re-execute and check the work.
-- Finality requires 2/3 agreement (sub-second finality on 10-second blocks).
+- The other two act as verifiers.
+Finality requires 2/3 agreement (sub-second finality on 10-second blocks)
+- No capital at stake.
+No computational race.
+Merit is gained through participation
 - Merit penalizes bad behavior.
-Mismatches trigger quarantine, which strengthens the validator set over time.
+Mismatches trigger quarantine, which strengthens the validator set over time
-- Racer backup system provides automatic failover if any selected validator fails to participate.
+- Racer backup system provides automatic failover if any selected validator fails to participate
+- Validator legitimacy is proven through block production, not handshake declarations

 ## Token Economics (VLid)

-- Hard cap: 33 million VLid over exactly 21 years (3 epochs of 7 years each).
+- Hard cap: 33 million VLid over exactly 21 years (3 epochs of 7 years each)
-- Tokens mint only when validated work is proven (when a block is produced).
+- Tokens mint only when validated work is proven (when a block is produced)
 - No VC allocations, no traditional treasury.
 Completely non-custodial.
-- Epoch 0 block reward: 0.0808 VLid.
+- Epoch 0 block reward: 0.0808 VLid
-- Fees: 100% to block producer (temporary).
+- Fees: 100% to block producer (temporary — will go to maintenance, legal, and ecosystem grants decided by community governance)
-- Genesis bootstrap: 33,000 VLid (0.1%).
+- Genesis bootstrap: 33,000 VLid (0.1%)

 Future governance will be merit-based (participation + wallet age).

-## Current Status: v0.6.7
+## Current Status: v0.7.0

 **Completed**
-- Full TPI consensus (random trio + merit producer + 2/3 finality)
+- Full TPI consensus (random trio + merit producer + 2/3 finality) — original mechanism
+- validator_id removed from peer handshake entirely
+- Peer connections are identity-free at the transport layer
+- SPO delegation dropped — TPI chain, not PoS
+- Startup quorum gating replaced by sync-complete readiness
 - Merit scoring, penalization, and quarantine logic
 - Racer backup system
 - In-memory ChainState using HashMaps